PREVIOUS

 We are ready for some tequila.
 Well, I am at least!
 LOL.
 Joy does not drink really.

-Our host showed us the best technique to taste tequila to avoid the
+Our host showed us the best technique to taste tequila to avoid the burn, and we tried three different kinds including this anejo.

 Joy had too much tequila.
 LOL.
 JK.
 She is enjoying the Z (Ziva) sign.